 6 Ways to Enhance Your Intrinsic Motivation

-There are many things (luckily!) you can do to become more driven.
-Here are the ones that top my list.
+There are many things you can do to become more driven.
+Here are the ones that top the list.

 The theory of self-efficacy was developed by the American-Canadian psychologist Albert Bandura in 1982.
 Efficacy is our own belief in whether we can achieve the goals we set for ourselves.
 In other words, it’s whether we think we “got what it takes” to be successful at what we do.

-It’s not hard to further see the link of self-efficacy to higher self-esteem, better performance, and of course— enhanced motivation.
-People with high self-efficacy are more likely to put extra effort in what they do, to self-set more challenging goals, and more driven to improve their skills.
+It’s not hard to see the link of self-efficacy to higher self-esteem, better performance, and, of course, enhanced motivation.
+People with high self-efficacy are more likely to put extra effort in what they do, to self-set more challenging goals, and be more driven to improve their skills.

-Therefore, the belief that we can accomplish something serves as a self-fulfilling prophecy—it motivates us to try harder to prove to ourselves that we can do it.
-And actually accomplish it.
+Therefore, the belief that we can accomplish something serves as a self-fulfilling prophecy — it motivates us to try harder to prove to ourselves that we can do it.

 You can learn more about self-efficacy in this article: What Is Self Efficacy and How to Improve Yours